 |7||200 mg/ kg ethyl acetate fraction||29.0||11.08|

 |9||200 mg/kg n-hexane fraction||34.0||6.75|

 TABLE 5: PERCENTAGE INHIBITION OF THE MALARIA PARASITE

-These compounds (flavonoids and terpenoids) present in this plant extracts may in part have contributed to the anti-malarial activity of this extract and therefore explained the mechanism of anti-malarial effect of the leaf extract.
-Saponin, flavonoids and tannins have been suggested to act as primary antioxidant or free radicals scavengers that can counteract the oxidative damage induced by malaria parasite.
-These compounds could be acting singly or in synergy with one another to exert the anti-plasmodial activity observed in this study 8, 9.
-Plasnodium berghei has been used in studying the activity of potential anti-malarials in mice 10 and in rats 11.
+These compounds (flavonoids and terpenoids) present in this plant extracts may in part have contributed to the anti-malarial activity of this extract and therefore explained the mechanism of the anti-malarial effect of the leaf extract.
+Saponin, flavonoids, and tannins have been suggested to act as a primary antioxidant or free radicals scavengers that can counteract the oxidative damage induced by the malaria parasite.
+These compounds could be acting singly or in synergy with one another to exert the antiplasmodial activity observed in this study 8, 9.
+Plasmodium berghei has been used in studying the activity of potential antimalarials in mice 10 and rats 11.

 ACKNOWLEDGEMENT: We are grateful to the following - Emma Ezeokafor and Chibueze Ike; Amaka Onwunyili and Akwuba Mbazulike.
 May God bless them all.

 RECOMMENDATION: The isolation and characterization of the biologically active compounds of the plant should be encouraged for the purpose of finding new lead compounds for fighting malaria resistant parasites.
 Further studies on the effect of the leaf extract on vital organs like liver, kidney, heart etc. should be encouraged.
 The long term and short term stability studies of the leaf extract to determine the suitable storage conditions for the product should also be encouraged.